krish21-j/E-commerce_follow_along/README2.md

 Welcome to Milestone 12! 🌟

 In this milestone, we will build a "My Products" page that will display all the products added by a specific user.
 We will write an endpoint to filter products based on the user's email and send that data to the frontend.
 The data will be fetched dynamically and displayed using the Product Card component created earlier.

+# Milestone 13: Product Editing Functionality

+## Overview 🌟

+In this milestone, we focus on implementing functionality to allow users to edit the details of previously uploaded products.
+This includes creating a backend endpoint to update existing data in MongoDB and modifying the frontend to auto-fill the form with existing product details, giving the user the option to edit and save the new data.

+## Milestone 14 - Adding Product Deletion Functionality

+In this milestone, we focus on implementing functionality to allow users to delete the details of previously uploaded products.